EarlGlynn/National-Provider-Identifier/README.md

 File:  Dec.
 10, 2014

-The Centers for Medicare and Medicaid Services provide a huge file of providers called by either of these names:
+The Centers for Medicare and Medicaid Services provide a huge file of healthcare providers called by either of these names:

 * [National Plan and Provider Enumeration System (NPPES) Downloadable File](http://www.cms.gov/Regulations-and-Guidance/HIPAA-Administrative-Simplification/NationalProvIdentStand/DataDissemination.html).